 We may not be able to utilize all of our net operating loss ("NOLs") carryforwards.
 If we do not achieve profitability prior to their expiration, we will not be able to fully utilize our NOLs to offset income.
 For financial statement presentation, all benefits associated with the NOL carryforwards have been reserved and this potential asset is not reflected on our balance sheet.
 Section 382 of the IRC ("Section 382") generally imposes an annual limitation on the amount of NOL carryforwards that may be used to offset taxable income when a corporation has undergone certain changes in stock ownership.
 Our ability to utilize NOL carryforwards may be limited under Section 382, or otherwise, by our issuance of common stock or by other changes in stock ownership.
 If our use of NOL carryforwards and associated built-in losses is significantly limited in the future due to changes in stock ownership, our income could be subject to U.S. corporate income tax earlier than it would if we were able to use NOL carryforwards and built-in losses without these annual limitation.
 To address these concerns, in June 2016 we adopted a shareholder rights plan designed to preserve our substantial tax assets associated with NOL carryforwards under Section 382.
-The shareholder rights plan is intended to act as a deterrent to any person or group, together with our affiliates and associates, being or becoming the beneficial owner of 4.99% or more our common stock without the approval of the Board of Directors would be subject to significant ownership dilution.
+The shareholder rights plan is intended to act as a deterrent to any person or group, together with our affiliates and associates, being or becoming the beneficial owner of 4.99% or more of our common stock and thereby triggering a limitation of our available NOL carryforwards.
+Any person or group that acquires beneficial ownership of 4.99% or more our common stock without the approval of the Board of Directors would be subject to significant ownership dilution.
 The shareholder rights plan will expire on the first day after our 2017 annual meeting of stockholders unless our stockholders ratify the plan prior to such date, in which case the term of the plan would be extended to three years.
 There can be no assurance that our stockholders will ratify the extension of the shareholder rights plan, that the shareholder rights plan will be effective in protecting our NOL carryforwards, or that we will achieve profitability prior to the expiration of the NOL carryforwards.